jmwingenroth/WQ_LSTM/data query/documentation.md

 - pH (00400)
 - Turbidity (63680)

+## NWIS Data Query and Gap Filling

+Across the 9 sites, the earliest 'dv' data availability of water chemistry variables was around 2014.
+Data was queried from 2010 onwards to provide sufficient discharge history for our lookback.

+Discharge and water temperature are the only two hydrologic variables that we carried out gap filling for.

 ## GHCND Site Selection

-All NOAA stations with data collected before 2010 and after 2019 for one or more variables of interest (listed below) were considered eligible.
+All GHCND stations with data collected before 2010 and after 2019 for one or more variables of interest (listed below) were considered eligible.
+For each of the 9 NWIS sites, meteorological data were retrieved from the nearest eligible GHCND site.

-### NOAA GHCND variables (and abbreviations)
+### meteorological variables (and GHCND abbreviations)

 - Precipitation (PRCP)
 - Snow (SNOW)